NVIDIA/aistore/docs/cli/cluster.md

 To quickly exemplify, let's assume the cluster has a (target) node called `t[xyz]`.
 Then:

-### show cluster: all nodes (including t[xyz]) and gateways, as well as deployed version and runtime stats
+### Main CLI dashboard: all storage nodes and gateways, deployed version, capacity, memory, and runtime stats:

 ```console
 $ ais show cluster
 ```

-### show all target (nodes) and, again, runtime statistics, software version, deployment type, K8s pods, and more
+### same as above, with only targets selected

 ```console
 $ ais show cluster target
 ```